zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

 Let's look closer at what each part of this JavaScript is doing:

-**filter: 'contains'** - Specifies that autocomplete results just need to contain the entered text, anywhere.
+**filter: 'contains'** - Specifies that AutoComplete results just need to contain the entered text, anywhere.
 The default is 'starts with'.

-**minLength: 3** - Indicates that the autocomplete dropdown will not display until the user has entered at least 3 characters.
+**minLength: 3** - Indicates that the AutoComplete dropdown will not display until the user has entered at least 3 characters.

-**dataTextField: 'Title'** - The name of the field in the data that is searched to find autocomplete results.
-In this example, we are showing autocomplete results for albums whose titles contain the text entered by the user.
+**dataTextField: 'Title'** - The name of the field in the data that is searched to find AutoComplete results.
+In this example, we are showing AutoComplete results for albums whose titles contain the text entered by the user.

 **placeholder: 'Search music...'** - This is the text that is displayed in the text box as a placeholder until the user clicks into the input box.

-**dataSource: {}** - Here we configure the source for our autocomplete data.
+**dataSource: {}** - Here we configure the source for our AutoComplete data.
 We have specified the URL of our Albums service as the source.
 There is a lot going on in this data source, but most of it is enabling server-side filtering using OData.

-## Customizing the Dropdown Items
+## Customize the Dropdown Items

-Each autocomplete item in the dropdown will be a &lt;li&gt; element.
+Each AutoComplete item in the dropdown will be a &lt;li&gt; element.
 Within that element, a template is used to render the result.
-If not specified, Kendo will put the text of the field specified by the **dataTextField** property into the &lt;li&gt;.
+If not specified, Kendo UI will put the text of the field specified by the **dataTextField** property into the &lt;li&gt;.
 We can use templates to make much nicer looking results.
 In this case, we are including the album cover art, title, and artist name.

     template: kendo.template($("#search-result-template").html())